 A beautiful example of this cheating is demonstrated by Daniel in the Old Testament.

 This whole land will be a desolation, and an astonishment; and these nations will serve the king of Babylon seventy years.
-[Jeremiah 25 : 11]
+[Jeremiah 25 : 11]and

 For Yahweh says, “After seventy years are accomplished for Babylon, I will visit you and perform my good word toward you, in causing you to return to this place.